Everton's visit is a blast from the past for Minnesota United coach Adrian Heath

 Heath's team interrupts a five-game unbeaten streak in MLS for Wednesday's friendly while Everton is visiting America to start training for next season already.

-He calls it a "real coup" for his Loons to land a English Premier club with such "magnitude" and history for a summer friendly.
+He calls it a "real coup" for his Loons to land an English Premier club with such "magnitude" and history for a summer friendly.

 It's an occasion as well for Heath, whose family has arrived in town for a game that will partly be a celebration of both a playing or coaching career with each club.